 - V = velocity in km/h

 This helps set maximum speeds on clean, well-maintained floors.
 It also shows how work site factors, such as floor surface, drawbar drag and grade percentage, can impact safe speeds.
-For more about this stopping distance formula, see page 3 of ANSI B56.1.

 Another tool for calculating safe stopping distance comes from A Guide to Forklift Safety (page 10).
 This handy reference guide provides a useful chart for determining safe braking distances when traveling on an even surface.

 |Speed in meters per second||1.7||3.3||3.9||4.4||5||5.6||6.1|

 |Distance travelled while driver reacts to emergency (m)||2.5||5||5.8||6.7||7.5||8.3||9.2|

 |Minimum Actual Emergency Stopping Distance – test results (m)||2.9-3.2||7-8||8-10||9.5-12||11-14||13-16.5||14.5-19|